 Parents Be Warned: Chef Boyardee Products Recalled For Milk Allergens

-On June 9th, Conagra Brands, Inc. recalled several spaghetti and meatball products, including Chef Boyardee Mini Pasta Shells & Meatballs due to "misbranding and undeclared allergens".
-The recalled products reportedly contain milk in its ingredients which was not declared on the product labels, and could potentially cause allergic reactions for some.
+On June 9, Conagra Brands, Inc. recalled several spaghetti and meatball products, including Chef Boyardee Mini Pasta Shells & Meatballs, due to "misbranding and undeclared allergens.
+The recalled products reportedly contain milk in their ingredients and it was not declared on the product labels, which could potentially cause allergic reactions for some.

-A total of 6 spaghetti and meatball products with the establishment number "794M" are included in Conagra Brands nationwide recall, as listed below:
+A total of six spaghetti and meatball products with the establishment number 794M are included in the Conagra Brands nationwide recall, as listed below:

 - 131,718 lbs. of 14.75-oz. cans with "Libby's Spaghetti and Meatballs Made With Pork, Chicken and Beef in Tomato Sauce" on the label with package code "2100701200" and use by date "01/02/19"